This recipe for Peach Cobbler with Brown Sugar is the perfect peach dessert to celebrate any occasion—big or small.

 Step-by-Step Directions

-- Step 1: Add the melted butter to the bottom of a 9×13″ baking dish.
-In a large mixing bowl, add the flour, sugar, milk together using a wooden spoon.
+Step 1: Pour melted butter into the bottom of a 9×13" baking dish.
+In a large bowl, mix flour, sugar, and milk with a wooden spoon, then pour the batter over the butter.
+Add the peaches with their juice on top—do not stir.

 Make the Brown Sugar Crumble

-- Step 3: Using a pastry blender, cut in the cold, diced butter until the mixture looks like peas.
+Step 2: With a pastry blender, mix in the cold butter until the mixture has a crumbly, pea-like texture.

 Baking Instructions